braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/customization.md

 {% endtab %}
 {% endtabs %}

-When the silent push is received an SDK recorded event "in-app message trigger" will be logged against the user profile.
+When the silent push is received, an SDK recorded event "in-app message trigger" will be logged against the user profile.
 Note that these in-app messages will only trigger if the silent push is received while the application is in the foreground.

 ### Step 2: Create a push campaign

-Create a silent push campaign which is triggered via the server sent event.
-For details on how to create a silent push campaign, refer to [silent push notifications][39].
+Create a silent push campaign that is triggered via the server sent event.
+For details on creating a silent push campaign, refer to [silent push notifications][39].

 ![An action-based delivery in-app message campaign that will be delivered to users who perform the custom event "server_event".][40]

-The push campaign must include key-value pair extras which indicate that this push campaign is sent with the intention to log an SDK custom event.
+The push campaign must include key-value pair extras, which indicate that this push campaign is sent to log an SDK custom event.
 This event will be used to trigger the in-app message:

 ![n action-based delivery in-app message campaign that has two key-value pairs.
 "CAMPAIGN_NAME" set as "In-app message name example", and "IS_SERVER_EVENT" set to "true".][41]

 The code within the `application(_:didReceiveRemoteNotification:fetchCompletionHandler:)` method checks for key `IS_SERVER_EVENT` and will log an SDK custom event if this is present.

 You can alter either the event name or event properties by sending the desired value within the key-value pair extras of the push payload.
-These extras can be used as the parameter of either the event name or as an event property when logging the custom event.
+When logging the custom event, these extras can be used as the parameter of either the event name or as an event property.

 ### Step 3: Create an in-app message campaign

-Create your user visible in-app message campaign from within the Braze dashboard.
-This campaign should have an action-based delivery, and be triggered from the custom event logged from within the `application(_:didReceiveRemoteNotification:fetchCompletionHandler:)` method.
+Create your user-visible in-app message campaign from within the Braze dashboard.
+This campaign should have an action-based delivery and be triggered from the custom event logged from within the `application(_:didReceiveRemoteNotification:fetchCompletionHandler:)` method.

-In the example below the specific in-app message to be trigger has been configured by sending the event property as part of the initial silent push.
+In the example below, the specific in-app message to be triggered has been configured by sending the event property as part of the initial silent push.

 ![An action-based delivery in-app message campaign that will be delivered to users who perform the custom event "In-app message trigger" where "campaign_name" equals "In-app message name example".][42]

 Due to a push message being used to record an SDK logged custom event, Braze will need to store a push token for each user to enable this solution.
 For iOS users, Braze will only store a token from the point that a user has been served the OS's push prompt.
-Before this, the user will not be reachable using push and the above solution will not be possible.
+Before this, the user will not be reachable using push, and the above solution will not be possible.

 ## Method declarations